Information for Year 3 Parents

 Indoor and outdoor PE kit: Navy shorts, blue T-Shirt and plimsolls, school tracksuit or navy tracksuit bottoms/school jumper and trainers – all labelled please!

 I will endeavour to organise an enrichment activity for each topic to further engage the children and give them rich learning experiences.
-In the Spring term the children will be invited on school trip to the Verulanium museum in St Albans.
 As well as this, the children will be able to partake in whole school activities such as a termly art day, science week and world book day.

 Many thanks for your continued support and if you have any questions or queries then do not hesitate to grab me for an informal chat on the playground or book an appointment through the school office for a more formal discussion.